efabrizio75/fem.3-column-card-component/README.md

 ### What I learned

 1. After much thinking, I decided to apply the rounded corners using the CSS pseudo classes.
 Therefore, for the stacked cards version, I styled with the top border-radius of the first-child, and the bottom border-radius of the last-child.
 These selectors work also for the side-by-side version of the component.
+2. Using a section tag without a heading in it causes a warning by the W3C validator.
+Hence, I implemented the type of car as an header level 2 instead of a paragraph.

 ### Questions